Cozumel Jellyfish: Tips to Stay Safe and Avoid Injuries while Swimming and Snorkeling

 Best Dive Sites in Cozumel

 Cozumel is a world-renowned destination for scuba diving, with many dive sites to choose from.
 Some of the best dive sites in Cozumel include Palancar Reef, Santa Rosa Wall, and Punta Sur.
-Palancar Reef earns its reputation for its colorful coral formations and diverse marine life, while Santa Rosa Wall becomes famous for its steep drop-offs and strong currents.
+Palancar Reef earns its reputation for its colorful coral formations and diverse marine life, while Santa Rosa Wall has become famous for its steep drop-offs and strong currents.
 Punta Sur, on the southern tip of the island, is a great spot for drift diving and offers a chance to see larger marine creatures such as sharks and rays.

 Travel and Accommodation